MathisWellmann/lfest-rs/README.md

 ### TODOs:
 - proper liquidations
+- More modular and testable `AccountTracker`
 - Rework some internal components for greater clarity and simplicity
-- Order filters (price and quantity)

 ### Contributions
 If you find a bug or would like to help out, feel free to create a pull-request.